Leandro Sanca

-Leandro Mário Baldé Sanca (born 4 January 2000) is a Portuguese professional footballer who plays as a forward for Primeira Liga club Famalicão, on loan from Spezia.
+Leandro Mário Baldé Sanca (born 4 January 2000) is a Portuguese professional footballer who plays as a winger for Ekstraklasa club Piast Gliwice.

-Club career
+Career

 On 9 June 2020, Sanca signed a professional contract with Braga until 2024.
-Sanca made his professional debut with Braga in a 4-0 Primeira Liga win over C.D.
+Sanca made his professional debut with Braga in a 4–0 Primeira Liga win over C.D.
 Aves on 7 July 2020.

-On 30 August 2021, he signed a 3-year contract with Spezia in Italy and was at the same time loaned to Casa Pia for the 2021–22 season.
+On 30 August 2021, he signed a three-year contract with Spezia in Italy and was at the same time loaned to Casa Pia for the 2021–22 season.

 Upon his return from loan, Sanca made his Serie A debut for Spezia on 31 August 2022 against Juventus.

-On 13 January 2023, he joined F.C.
-Famalicão on loan.
+On 13 January 2023, he joined Famalicão on loan.

+On 14 August 2023, Sanca signed with Chaves.

+On 18 July 2025, Sanca moved to Polish Ekstraklasa club Piast Gliwice, signing a two-year contract with an extension option.

 Personal life

 Born in Portugal, Sanca is of Bissau-Guinean descent.